carlacodes/manifoldtest/readME.md

-# Work in progress repo for running dimensionality reduction on honeyco maze data
+# Work in progress repo for running dimensionality reduction on honeycomb maze data
 overview of functions:
 <br>
 1. extractlfpandspikedata.py: